-The oldest method of printing uses plastisol, which is the industry standard.
+The oldest method of screen printing uses plastisol, which is the industry standard.
 It can also use water-based (acrylic) inks, which are softer.
 The way it works is a squeegee forces the ink through a mesh stencil and onto the fabric.
 The process takes a lot of time!
 Although the machine needs manual labor to operate it, it is bulletproof!
 Any breakdowns that do occur are rare and are difficult to troubleshoot.
-Most of these machines are well-setup without anticipating problems so we explained – how to screen print on custom t-shirts.
+Most of these machines are well-setup without anticipating problems so we explained.
+Learn more.

-Direct-to-Garment, or DTG for short, is a more modern method.
+A good company for DTG near me for short is a more modern method.
 It is much faster, and there’s no setup.
 It is like printing onto paper and operates in much the same way as an inkjet printer.
 With acrylic ink, the machine shoots the ink through the nozzles as it squirts into the fabric.
 The device hooks up to a computer, and when you are ready, you click “print” to start!
 Despite its simple operation, it is a very complicated machine.
 Money out of your pocket follows any breakdowns.
-Repairs learn how does direct to garment printing work.

 Screen printing is a much more viable option if you would like to have special effects on your t-shirts.
 Inks that puff-up, glow in the dark ink, and reflect light are options.
 Glossy, matte, metallic, glittering, and shimmering ink work as well.
 One drawback, though, is you can only use simple designs.
 You are also limited to about 1 or 2 colors.